 The man-made waterway cuts across the breathtaking Okanagan Valley and offers tubers a full three-to-four hours of relaxing fun with stunning vistas in every direction.
-Connecting the Okanagan Lake to the Skaha Lake, the pristine passageway is considered a bucket list item for the summer season.
+Connecting Okanagan Lake to Skaha Lake, the pristine passageway is considered a bucket list item for the summer season.

-The best time to visit the channel is between mid-May and September, and preferably on a warm, sunny day.
+The best time to visit the channel is typically between mid-May and September, and preferably on a warm, sunny day.
 Tubers begin the excursion at Okanagan Lake's launch site at 215 Riverside Drive.

 Tubing can be extremely dangerous in places where the current is strong.
 Therefore, it is recommended that tubers only go to places that have been approved safe for public use.
 Further, visitors should never consume alcohol before going tubing.

 Penticton River Channel Float